Ozarke/sentiment/README.md

 The effort of this project is to develop windrose character sheets and API scripts to be used in [Roll20](https://roll20.net/welcome).<br/>
 V1 to V2 will require re-implment tokens and setting up character sheets.
 # Installation
 This api requires Pro level subscribtion on roll20.
-The code provided are both an API scripts and a character sheet.
+The code provided are both the API scripts and a character sheet.
 These must be used together.
 ### API Installation
 Navigate to the Game Details Page of the target game.
 Once there, Select API Scripts from Settings dropdown.
 <p align="center">